Having Friends/Colleagues Review Your Resume

 Ask a Hiring Manager or Executive

-Once a resume beats an ATS, hiring managers and recruiters spend an average of about 7.4 seconds scanning it before they make a decision, according to a 2018 study by Ladders Inc. It’s the ultimate first impression, and it’s a big reason why you should seek out a hiring manager or executive to take a look at your resume.
+Once a resume beats an ATS, hiring managers and recruiters spend an average of six to seven seconds scanning it before they make a decision.
+It’s the ultimate first impression, and it’s a big reason why you should seek out a hiring manager or executive to take a look at your resume.

 Hiring managers and executives, like HR pros, regularly review resumes so they have an excellent idea of what makes them effective or not.
 They can give you big picture and conceptual feedback on if your resume works.

 However, don’t make the mistake of only showing your resume to a hiring manager or executive and no one else.
 Hiring managers know quite a bit about resumes, but remember that most only see the resumes that make it past an ATS.
 Many hiring managers don’t know too much about ATS, and they could give you some advice that makes it less likely to beat one.

 The main people to ask for a resume review: a grammar whiz, an HR professional, and a hiring manager or executive.
 But other than just sending them your resume, what questions should you ask?

 Asking the right questions will guide your resume reviewer through the process and ensure you get helpful feedback.
 Some good questions to ask include:

 - What was your first impression after looking at the resume for 7 seconds?